Why Would I Ever Put Money In Savings Instead of Investing It? | Wealthsimple

 Savings is a smart place to stash any money that you're going to need in the short-term.
 Money for a down payment on a house you want to buy, money you're planning to use for a vacation.
 A lot of freelancers I know need to make quarterly payments on their taxes — savings is perfect for that.

 I'm a freelancer but I’ve always used a kind of faith-based approach on paying my taxes.
-I pray to God I have enough money in my chequing account to pay my taxes when they’re due.
-Why not keep the money in chequing?
+I pray to God I have enough money in my checking account to pay my taxes when they’re due.
+Why not keep the money in checking?

 I’m Googling as we speak.
 There are some places that seem to offer really high interest rates for savings.